top of page

 After starting my career in online journalism, I joined Net-a-Porter.com, where I ended up becoming Social Media Editor.
 In this newly created role, I travelled extensively, tweeted furiously, and spent an awful lot of time writing about beautiful clothes and beautiful people.

-Christian Louboutin, where I grew the brand to one million Instagram followers, oversaw the designer's launch on Chinese social media, and accumulated some very lovely shoes that still occupy a disproportionately large part of my home.
+Afterwards, I stepped into the red-soled role of Social Media Editor at Christian Louboutin, where I grew the brand to one million Instagram followers, oversaw the designer's launch on Chinese social media, and accumulated some very lovely shoes that still occupy a disproportionately large part of my home.

 Natalie Hughes Headshot.jpg

 In 2016, I set up my digital agency, The Fashion Digital, which I ran for four years.
-There, I grew my one-woman consultancy to a team of six with a roster of global clients including Amazon, H&M and the British Fashion Council.
+There, I grew my one-woman consultancy to a team of six with a roster of global clients including Amazon, H&M and

-I have provided comment for titles including Wall Street Journal, Vogue Business and WWD, sat on judging panels for Digiday and The Drum, and spoken at Pure London, Mastered Live, and more.
-I also created and taught a social media course at Central Saint Martins.
+Central Saint Martins.
 I was honoured in the BIMA Hot 100 2017 and named as a 'Power Pinner' by Pinterest, having accrued nearly 600k followers on the platform.

 If you've read this far, thank you.
 The only things left to tell you is that I live with my partner Chris –and our cats, Fashion and Slash – in South London, and I really like marzipan fruits, vintage shopping, '60s girl bands and scouring the internet for scans of old FRUiTS magazines.